kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

   `<Response_Header_1, ..., Response_Header_n>` to specify headers to pass to backend once authentication request completes.
 * `nginx.ingress.kubernetes.io/auth-request-redirect`:
   `<Request_Redirect_URL>`  to specify the X-Auth-Request-Redirect header value.
+* `nginx.ingress.kubernetes.io/auth-cache-key`:
+  `<Cache_Key>` this enables caching for auth requests. specify a lookup key for auth responses. e.g. `$remote_user$http_authorization`.
+Each server and location has it's own keyspace.
+Hence a cached response is only valid on a per-server and per-location basis.
+* `nginx.ingress.kubernetes.io/auth-cache-duration`:
+  `<Cache_duration>` to specify a caching time for auth responses based on their response codes, e.g. `200 202 30m`.
+See [proxy_cache_valid](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_valid) for details.
+You may specify multiple, comma-separated values: `200 202 10m, 401 5m`. defaults to `200 202 401 5m`.
 * `nginx.ingress.kubernetes.io/auth-snippet`:
   `<Auth_Snippet>` to specify a custom snippet to use with external authentication, e.g.